Skip to main content

 The value of the certificate CN for the Morio client is constructed as:

-• Including the timestamp ensures every client version has its own CN value.
+• Including the client UUID ensures every client has its own CN value.

 • Only accepting certificates from Morio’s CA prevents users from generating a client certificate from a different CA with a CN value designed to bypass authorisation controls.